mikeg311/MindTreeConnector/README.md

 ## Overview

-The service simulates interaction with a **fictional major payment processor**, exposing RESTful endpoints for payment-related operations.
+The service simulates interaction with a **fictional major online digital wallet and payment processor**, exposing RESTful endpoints for payment-related operations.
 While the processor is mocked for demonstration purposes, the structure and logic reflect real-world enterprise service design.

 ## Features